chris-pearce/scally/README.md

     $colour-text-base: $colour-hotpink;
     @import "bower_components/scally/core/settings/colours";

-By default everything is available in the framework is imported.
+By default everything in the framework is imported.
 But if you want to be selective and you definitely should, so your CSS is as lean as possible, then only import what you need.

 So if you decide you only need to use half of Scally's utilities then simply remove the partial `@import`s you don't need from `style.scss`.